 - cerebral palsy

-- weakness or be unable to move parts of the body
+- weakness or problems moving parts of the body

-- problems with chemicals in the body (hormones) that are controlled by the brain
+- problems with hormones controlled by the brain

-Sometimes a baby's problems are mild and an issue might not be noticed until the child starts school and has learning and focus or behavior problems.
+If a child's problems are mild, they might not be noticed until the child starts school and has problems with learning, focus, or behavior.

 What Can Help a Child With Abusive Head Trauma?

-A baby or child who has had abusive head trauma may need long term care from a team of experts such as:
+After abusive head trauma,a child may need long-term care from a team of health experts, such as: